janhvi-pandey/Portfolio/README.md

 - Skills: A comprehensive list of technical and soft skills.
 - Projects: Key projects with description, GitHub links, and an "Explore My Projects" button for live demos and in-depth details.
 - Certifications: A list of certifications demonstrating my continuous learning and growth.
-- Contact: Easy ways to reach out for potential opportunities and collaborations.
+- Contact: A fully functional contact form for direct communication, plus social media links for collaboration opportunities.

 ## ➡️ Technologies Used
 This portfolio is built entirely with React.js, utilizing: